Pragatinashine30/retail-operations-profitability-analysis/README.md

-## 📊 Customer Shopping Data Analysis (Power BI)
+## 📦 Retail Operations & Profitability Analysis (Power BI)

 ### 🔍 Project Overview

-This project analyzes customer shopping behavior using retail transaction data from multiple shopping malls (2021–2023).
-The objective is to extract actionable insights related to customer demographics, revenue patterns, product categories, and payment methods using Power BI.
+This project analyzes retail operations and profitability by combining supply chain, inventory, and sales data.
+The objective is to identify key drivers of revenue, cost inefficiencies, supplier performance, and operational risks using an interactive Power BI dashboard.

 ---